huyphung1602/presentations/d3_data_viz/slides.md

 - Dynamically create elements based on data
 - Update, remove or modify elements based on updated data
 - The foundation for interactive, data-driven visualizations in D3

+---
+transition: slide-up
+level: 2
+---
+# Data Binding
+Data binding links input data to elements in the document.

 **How does it work?**
 - Use .data() to bind data to a selection of elements